dotlang/language/doc/RFE.md

 or maybe `?` and it makes sense
 `home_dir = (is_root ? "/root") // (is_default_user ? "/default") // (is_unknown ? "unknown") // "/tmp"`

-? - For future: support shortcut to define lambda when function result is an expression and input/output types can be inferred from context: instead of `fn(x:int, y:int -> int) { x+y }`
-write: `x,y -> x+y`

-? - Maybe we should change comment character. so we can write code easily in markdown code block. this seems fine
+N - Maybe we should change comment character. so we can write code easily in markdown code block. this seems fine
 ```
 #dsada
 x = 12
 ```

+? - For future: support shortcut to define lambda when function result is an expression and input/output types can be inferred from context: instead of `fn(x:int, y:int -> int) { x+y }`
+write: `x,y -> x+y`
+or: `fn(x,y -> x+y)`

 ? - a use case: Chromedp library in golang. we have different command types (e.g. getDocument, getComputedCss, getSnapshot, ...) and each command has its own optional set of parameters.